aerni/statamic-social-links/README.md

 # Social ![Statamic](https://img.shields.io/badge/statamic-2.10-blue.svg?style=flat-square)
-Social provides an easy way to generate social sharing links for channels like Facebook, Twitter and more.
+This addon provides an easy way to generate social sharing links for channels like Facebook, Twitter and more.

 ## Installation